 Make sure the correct feed/pressure rollers are used.
-For more information see Section 11.3 "WEAR PARTS", page 36.
+For more information see Section 11.3 "WEAR PARTS", page 39.

 Make sure to use the correct contact tip in the welding torch for the wire diameter used.
 The torch is fitted with a contact tip for 0.030 in.
 (0.8 mm) wire.
 If you use another diameter, make sure to change the contact tip and drive roll.
 The wire liner fitted in the torch is recommended for welding with Fe and SS wires.
-This unit is not recommended for welding aluminum.